 The amounts recorded for identifiable assets acquired, liabilities assumed, goodwill or a gain from a bargain purchase will depend on management's assumptions and estimates of future events, in particular, those assumptions and estimates used in the estimation of the fair value of oil and natural gas reserves.
+Key assumptions developed by management used to determine the fair value of the PP&E assets acquired included the discount rates, quantities of oil and natural gas reserves, production volumes, future commodity prices, operating expenses, and development costs.
 Refer to note 5 for additional information relating to this estimate.